Patrick-Ehimen/lighthouse-agent-tooling/apps/mcp-server/INTEGRATION.md

 # Lighthouse MCP Server - Real SDK Integration

-This document describes the integration between the MCP server foundation (task 3) and the unified SDK wrapper (task 2).
+This document describes the integration between the MCP server foundation and the unified SDK wrapper.

 ## What Changed